 Important tips about this recipe

 - Remember one thing, while rolling the dough, crack should not appear on the surface of the kochuri.
-If it happens then kochuri won’t be puffed up and stuffing will come out from the kochuri through the cracks.
+If it happens then kochuri won’t be puffed up and stuffing or pur will come out from the kochuri through the cracks.
 That stuffing will make the oil dirty & make it dark in minutes.

 - Here I have used oil for rolling the kochuris.
 But if you are a beginner, to get the best result, roll it with dusting flour.
-However, must remove the excess flour from the kochuris before frying in oil.
+Then must remove the excess flour from the kochuris before frying in oil.

 - Before adding the first kochuri into the oil, must check the oil temperature.
 Oil should be perfectly heated up.
 First, you can put a tiny portion of the dough into the oil if the tiny one immediately floats upon the surface that indicates oil is ready for frying.

 - Though here I have mentioned about 1/4 tsp Hing or asafoetida to add into the stuffing I have used around 1/2 tsp hing as my hing’s flavor is not much intense.
-So if your hing is much intense in flavor then use as mentioned above.
+So if your hing is much more intense in flavor then use as mentioned above.